tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 ---
-title: "Calling into JavaScript in Haskell, and vice versa"
+title: "Haskell WebAssembly calling JavaScript and back again"
 shortTitle: Asterius gets a JavaScript FFI
 author: Shao Cheng
 ---

-[Previously][hello-asterius], we announced the [asterius](https://github.com/tweag/asterius) compiler which compiles Haskell to WebAssembly.
-The project has evolved a lot since then, and in this post, we'll talk about a critical new feature of asterius: the JavaScript FFI mechanism.
-It grants us the ability to call into JavaScript code in Haskell and vice versa, by writing simple Haskell import/export declarations, without the need to go through a binding generator first.
-To the best of our knowledge, among WebAssembly-targetting compilers for high-level FP languages, asterius is the first one to support it :)
+[Previously][hello-asterius], we announced the [Asterius](https://github.com/tweag/asterius) compiler, a new GHC-backend that translates Haskell to WebAssembly.
+Since then, we made a lot of progress; not just by supporting more of Haskell's language features, but also by improving interoperability.
+Today, we are proud to introduce a new, critical feature: our JavaScript FFI (foreign function interface).
+It grants us the ability to invoke JavaScript code from Haskell and vice versa.
+In the style of Haskell's standard FFI, all you need to provide are simple Haskell import & export declarations — there is no need for a complex binding generator or similar.
+To the best of our knowledge, Asterius is the first compiler for a high-level FP language targeting  WebAssembly that has reached this critical milestone.

-# Calling into JavaScript in Haskell
+# Haskell calling JavaScript

-For any compiler which targets WebAssembly, a natural question arises: how to interact with the JavaScript world and perform side-effects?
+For any compiler target WebAssembly, a natural question arises: how to interact with the JavaScript world and perform side-effects; for example, to update the browser DOM?
 There are several possible answers:

-1. For C-like low-level languages, emulate a C runtime in JavaScript, either by hand-writing JavaScript or porting a lightweight C runtime like musl.
-User code relies on a comprehensive "standard library" to perform side-effects.
-This is the approach taken by Emscripten.
+1. For C-like low-level languages, we may emulate a C runtime in JavaScript, either by hand-writen JavaScript or by porting a lightweight C runtime like `musl`.
+User code relies on a comprehensive "standard library" to perform the required side-effects.
+This is the approach taken by [Emscripten][emscripten].
-2. User code focuses on implementing state updates, so it is pure in nature.
-The language runtime takes care of getting info from the "real world" and applying updates to it.
+2. Alternatively, user code may express state updates by pure transformation functions, together with an underlying runtime that takes care of obtaining external state and updating it in accordance with the transformations specified in user land.
 This requires the whole project to be organized in a manner similar to the Elm architecture.
-3. Allow user code to directly embed and call JavaScript code.
+3. Finally, we may permit user code to directly embed and call JavaScript code.

-For maximum flexibility, asterius takes the third approach, and allow Haskell code to call JavaScript code directly via the `foreign import javascript` syntax.
+For maximum flexibility, Asterius takes the third approach and allows Haskell code to call JavaScript code directly by way of `foreign import javascript` declarations.
+(We can, of course, always layer a more declarative user-level library on top of this basic FFI.)
 Here's a simple example:

 ```Haskell
 import Control.Monad